Turning a low-conversion eCommerce platform into a revenue-driving retail channel

 Driving measurable growth across conversion and revenue

-By improving product discovery and reducing friction across the purchase journey, the redesign transformed the experience into a key driver of revenue, increasing traffic, engagement, and eCommerce performance.
+By improving product discovery, restructuring navigation, and reducing friction across the purchase journey, the redesign transformed the website into a high-performing revenue channel.
+These improvements not only increased traffic and engagement but also strengthened conversion efficiency, positioning the platform as a key driver of both digital and in-store growth.

 DISCOVERY & STRATEGY